How to Deploy Your First Smart Contract on Ethereum With Hardhat and Tenderly

 url: tenderlyUrl,

-// this will allow us to use our private key for signing TX later
+// This will allow us to use our private key for signing later

 accounts: [`0x${privateKey}`],